Mario Racco: Background

-Racco has degrees in Business Administration from Ryerson Polytechnical Institute (1977) and York University.
-He also received a Bachelor of Arts degree from York University in 1981.
-Racco practiced as a Chartered Accountant, for the firms of Thorne Riddell and Dunwoody Chartered Accountants.
-Racco is not a Chartered Accountant nor a Chartered Professional Accountant according to the CPA Ontario member directory.
+Racco has a diploma in Accounting and Finance from Ryerson Polytechnical Institute (1977) and York University.
+He also received a Bachelor of Business degree from York University in 1981.
+Racco practiced with the Chartered Accountant firms of Thorne Riddell and Dunwoody Chartered Accountants.
+On December 12, 2012, Racco became a member of the Law Society of Ontario.

 In 2013, ‘Racco Parkway’ in Thornhill was named after him for his dedication and public service to the city.

-He is married to Sandra Yeung Racco, a former city councillor in the city of Vaughan for Ward 4 (formerly held by her husband for 6 terms).
+He is married to Sandra Yeung Racco, a former city Councillor in the city of Vaughan for Ward 4 (formerly held by her husband for 6 terms).
 They have two children, Alexander and Katrina.

 Politics

-Racco was elected to the city council of Vaughan, Ontario in 1982, and retained this position until his election to the Ontario legislature.
+Racco was elected to the city council of Vaughan, Ontario in 1982, after a recount proved that there were missing uncounted ballots.
+In 1985, Racco ran for regional councillor and was defeated.
+Racco would run again for his previous seat of Ward 4 in 1989 and successfully reclaimed it, retaining this position until his election to the Ontario legislature.

 He ran for the federal Liberal nomination in Markham—Whitchurch—Stouffville in 1993, but lost to Jag Bhaduria.

 In the 2003 provincial election, Racco defeated Susan Kadis for the Liberal nomination in Thornhill and ran against Tina Molinari, an incumbent from the Progressive Conservatives.
 Denominational education was a leading issue in this campaign, with Molinari supporting the extension of tax credits for religious education and Racco opposing it; some members of Thornhill's Orthodox Jewish community supported Molinari because of this issue.
 Racco eventually won by 796 votes.
 On March 6, 2006, he was appointed as Parliamentary Assistant to the Minister of Labour.

 Racco was a leading supporter of allowing municipalities to use red light camera technology for safety purposes.
 In 2004, he was the driving force behind the construction of a new statue of Pierre Trudeau in Vaughan.

 During the provincial election of 2007, Racco was defeated by Progressive Conservative candidate Peter Shurman.
-In one of the most hotly contested races in the province, Shurman came out with about 1500 votes more than Racco.
+In one of the most hotly contested races in the province, Shurman came out with 1,733 votes more than Racco.

+In 2010, Racco ran for Mayor of Vaughan against incumbent Mayor Linda Jackson and former MP Maurizio Bevilacqua.
+Racco would lose coming in third, 35 votes behind incumbent Mayor Linda Jackson for second place (0.1%).

 In a 2013 by-election and the 2014 Ontario general election, Racco's wife, Sandra Yeung Racco ran for the Ontario Liberal Party in Thornhill but was defeated both times by Gila Martow.

+In 2015 Racco planned to seek the federal liberal nomination in the riding of King-Vaughan, but would withdraw with complaints about the nomination process, after the deadline for the race was called without warning and much earlier than previously planned.